 What is insert / over-moulding?

-Over-molding is a type of injection moulding process where one material is moulded over another material.
+Over-molding is a type of injection molding process where one material is molded over another material.

 Material selection is very important to achieve strong bonding between over molded parts.
 Primers and adhesives are also used to increase the bonding strength.

 What are the advantages of plastics compared to metals?

 - Higher strength to weight ratio

 - Lighter weight and improved ease of use.

 - Low manufacturing costs for high production rate.

 - Increased corrosion resistance